woocommerce/woocommerce-gateway-paypal-express-checkout/readme.txt

 9. Initiate checkout from mini-cart.

 == Changelog ==

+= 2.1.0 - 2020-10-06 =
+* New - Add support for PayPal Credit messaging.
+PR#810
+* Fix - Hide the "Pay Later" funding method when "PayPal Credit" is disabled.
+PR#811
+* Fix - Display correct image size in the PayPal Checkout window.
+PR#779

 = 2.0.3 - 2020-07-01 =
 * Fix - Records the proper refunded_amount to _woo_pp_txnData in the database PR#764